 Anyway, time passed and a year or so later that same mathematician and myself were having a conversation and they mentioned the stress of presenting a lecture to an undergraduate audience where they're meant to be the authority figure yet still it's possible to become confused.
 I brought up the lecture I had given a year prior to them, and how I was able to relate to such a moment of embarrassment...
 The mathematician, who themselves had corrected me on that particular day, did not even remember the moment!
 I was surprised they did not, but eventually they did, to which they said "oh don't waste time thinking about that, it wasn't a big deal at all".

 The point is that life continues, even if the most "terrifying" thing possible happens.
-In hindsite, I cannot believe I was even embarrassed by this story.
-Nowdays, if somebody were to laugh at me during a public presentation, it would not effect me the same way at all.
+In hindsight, I cannot believe I was even embarrassed by this story.
+Nowadays, if somebody were to laugh at me during a public presentation, it would not affect me the same way at all.
 This means I am not scared of such things which in turn leads to me giving better presentations because I can focus on more important things.
 A friend of mine said it best, "those who are cringe are free", and a mind willing to be laughed at is more capable of creating pioneering thoughts, so embrace that which terrifies you, it will maximise your chances of speaking well, and if you fail, then fail proudly and move on.

 One last point on anxiety.
 When I took acting classes as a child, they taught me "the person on stage is the least important person in the room".
 It's a bit over the top but I like the sentiment.
 You're not presenting mathematics for yourself, but rather for the audience.
 If you are really struggling with anxiety, try to take the focus off yourself and put it onto the audience.
 You're there to enlighten them, not to prove yourself.
-It's similar to social anxiety, if you're really struggling then focus more on making the other people feel good, rather than focussing on making yourself look good.
+It's similar to social anxiety, if you're really struggling then focus more on making the other people feel good, rather than focusing on making yourself look good.
 You will feel relief to have the attention taken off you, and that will be a good starting point.

 Technical points

-- Write big,
+Write big,

-- Underline the word you're defining in your definitions,
+Underline the word you're defining in your definitions,

-- Do not say "um",
+Do not say "um",

-- Do not say "like" unless it's as a proper word,
+Do not say "like" unless it's as a proper word,

-- If you do have this tendency, then combat it by physically slowing yourself down whilst speaking, take deep breaths, and try to talk less.
+If you do have this tendency, then combat it by physically slowing yourself down whilst speaking, take deep breaths, and try to talk less.

-- Allow your presentation to be boring.
-We're mathematicians not entertainers, you should focus on making only true statements.
-One great way to make this easier for yourself is to speak less (silence is only deafening to the anxious presenter, long patches of silence whilst you think through the next argument you're presenting, or whilst you're writing up something long are completely unnoticed by the audience).
+Allow your presentation to be boring.
+We're mathematicians, not entertainers.
+You should focus on making only true statements.
+One great way to make this easier for yourself is to speak less (silence is only deafening to the anxious presenter; long patches of silence whilst you think through the next argument you're presenting, or whilst you're writing up something long, are completely unnoticed by the audience).

 Tips for improving

 Record your lectures and watch them back.
-This might be excrutiating to begin with, but if you are putting yourself out there as a presenter, and you do not have a good idea of what that physically looks like from the perspective of an audience member, then you are missing a crucial aspect of self-awareness.
+This might be excruciating to begin with, but if you are putting yourself out there as a presenter, and you do not have a good idea of what that physically looks like from the perspective of an audience member, then you are missing a crucial aspect of self-awareness.
 This lack of self-awareness will create many blind spots.
-The removal of these blind spots is the goal, because then you can be concious of how you conduct your presentation.
+The removal of these blind spots is the goal, because then you can be conscious of how you conduct your presentation.

 Get feedback.
 Ask people what they thought and how you could improve, people love to tell you what you did wrong... so let them!